Closings and cancellations following the September 11 attacks: New York City Subway

-The tracks and stations under the WTC were shut down within minutes of the first plane crash.
+The tracks and stations under the World Trade Center were shut down within minutes of the first plane crash.
 All remaining New York City Subway service was suspended from 10:20 a.m. to 12:48 p.m.
 Immediately after the attacks and more so after the collapses of the Twin Towers, many trains running in Lower Manhattan lost power and had to be evacuated through the tunnels.
 Some trains had power but the signals did not, requiring special operating procedures to ensure safety.